Icinga/icinga2/doc/9-icinga2-api.md

 Here are the exact same query parameters as a JSON object:

     { "filter": "match(\"icinga2-node1.localdomain*\",host.name)", "attrs": [ "host.name", "host.state" ] }

+### <a id="icinga2-api-requests-method-override"></a> Request Method Override

+`GET` requests do not allow to send a request body.
+In case you cannot pass everything as URL parameters (e.g. complex filters or JSON-encoded dictionaries) you can use the `X-HTTP-Method-Override` header.
+This comes in handy when you are using HTTP proxies disallowing `PUT` or `DELETE` requests too.

+Query an existing object by sending a `POST` request with `X-HTTP-Method-Override: GET` as request header:

+    $ curl -k -s -u 'root:icinga' -H 'X-HTTP-Method-Override: GET' -X POST 'https://localhost:5665/v1/objects/hosts'

+Delete an existing object by sending a `POST` request with `X-HTTP-Method-Override: DELETE` as request header:

+    $ curl -k -s -u 'root:icinga' -H 'X-HTTP-Method-Override: DELETE' -X POST 'https://localhost:5665/v1/objects/hosts/icinga.org'

 ### <a id="icinga2-api-filters"></a> Filters